xtech/self-o-mat/README.md

 ### The DIY Solution
 Self-o-mat is triggered by sending commands to the serial console.
 In order to trigger the software, use any Arduino board and write the trigger signals to the serial port.
 Serial settings and protocol can be adjusted in the software.

+If you want to build your own controller board using an arduino, follow this Wiki article: https://github.com/xtech/self-o-mat/wiki/Controller-board

 ## Flash